 a.k.a., the barn

 The Mather Homestead's new "barn" was built in 2020 in order to house lectures, school groups, art exhibits and more, supporting the Mather Homestead's vision of becoming a preeminent center for historical education in Fairfield County.

-The new 1800 square foot structure will resemble an 18th century dairy barn on the exterior but have an open interior floor plan in order to maximize the opportunity for gatherings of up to 150 people.
-It will include significant wall space for exhibits, a small efficiency kitchen, ADA compliant bathrooms and large doors to open to the outside.
+The 1800 square foot structure resembles an 18th century dairy barn on the exterior with a open interior floor plan in order to maximize the opportunity for gatherings of up to 130 people.
+It includes significant wall space for exhibits, a small efficiency kitchen, ADA compliant bathrooms and large doors to open to the outside.

 About Elizabeth W. Chilton

 Elizabeth W. Chilton, known to her friends and family as Liz, was most recently a resident of New Canaan before her passing in 2013.
 Throughout her life, she was active in historical preservation, the arts and horticulture.
 In 1970, while living in Ho-Ho-Kus, New Jersey, she and a group of four other women formed the Friends of the Hermitage to save "The Hermitage" from the wrecking ball.
 The Hermitage, which is one of the most important mid 1700’s houses in New Jersey, was formerly owned by Theodosia Barton Prevost, who later married Aaron Burr.
 It served as a strategic headquarters for General George Washington during the Revolutionary War and later, as a half way house for the abolitionist movement to protect and relocate slaves during the Civil War.
 Designated a National Historic Landmark for the excellence of its Gothic Revival Architecture, today it is one of New Jersey’s most important historical houses and New Jersey’s first National Historic Landmark.
 More about The Hermitage.

 In New Canaan, Liz was involved with the New Canaan Historical Society, the New Canaan Nature Center, and the Herb Society of America/New York.